Upload TLS Certificate

 or

-2. To upload the certificate chain and the private key, use the ConfD command cert_update.
+The next step is to upload the certificate chain and the private key to the Exasol deployment.

 You must upload the entire TLS certificate chain, not just the server certificate.